JSON Diff

 Example

-A changed role is reported at its JSON path:
+A changed value is reported at its JSONPath-style location:

 Original